sourcery-ai-experiments/blog.nathanv.me/content/posts/octoprint-setup/index.md

 mounting screws and gingerly peel up one side of the tape and take out the metal assembly.

 You can now remove the write protection screw.
-It should stand out as teh onyl screw that has contacts that make eletrical contact with the motherboard.
+It should stand out as the only screw that has contacts that make electrical contact with the motherboard.

 {{< figure src="img/1590137438225223-0.jpg" caption="From https://reflectiveriot.blogspot.com/2020/05/hp-chromebox-g1-write-protection-screw.html" >}}